Introduction

 Identifying Strong Opponent Hands

-Skilled players often pay attention to their opponents' betting patterns and can recognize when they likely hold a strong hand.
+Skilled players often pay attention to their opponents' betting patterns and recognize when they likely hold a strong hand.
 If facing such opponents, it's often wise to fold weaker hands to avoid being outplayed.

 Risk of Being Pot-Committed